telerik/xaml-docs/controls/radgridview/features/pinned-rows.md

 ## Filtering

-Filtering the grid displays all items (along with the pinned ones) in the filter descriptor.
+Filtering RadGridView displays all items (along with the pinned ones) in the filter descriptor.

 ## Commands

-**TogglePinnedRowState Command** toggles a row's IsPinned property.
+The **TogglePinnedRowState Command** toggles a row's **IsPinned** property.
 It takes as parameters the item to pin and the target RadGridView to pin that item to.

 #### __[C#] Example 3: Using the TogglePinnedRowState Command__